 Twin River Casino Self-Exclusion

 Self-Exclusion is a program that was developed in the 1990s that allows a person to request to be excluded from our property.
-An individual may opt to self-exclude themselves for six months, one year or permanently.
+An individual may opt to self-exclude themselves for one year, five years or permanently.
 Please click the links to download one of our self-exclusion forms.